WordPress/gutenberg/docs/contributors/document.md

 - GitHub website
 - npm website

-That's why it's recommended to use absolute links without the `https://github.com/WordPress/gutenberg` part for all files which match the following patterns:
+To create links that work in all contexts, you should use absolute path links without the `https://github.com/WordPress/gutenberg` prefix.
+You can reference files using the following patterns:
 - `/docs/*.md`
 - `/packages/*/README.md`
 - `/packages/components/src/**/README.md`